mkotsovoulou/ods6001Labs/labs/lab3_1/README.md

 </details>

-Use char.isgigit() function.
+Use char.isdigit() function.
 This function return true of the character is a digit and false other wise...

 <details>
 <summary>